Jacksonville Marital Property Division Attorneys.

 McGRATH GIBSON

-Family Law and Divorce Attorneys in Jacksonville, Florida Disclaimer:
+Family Law and Divorce Attorneys in Jacksonville Florida Disclaimer:

-The lawyers of McGRATH GIBSON are licensed to practice in the states of Florida, Georgia, and North Carolina.
+The lawyers of McGRATH GIBSON LAW are licensed to practice in the states of Florida, Georgia, and North Carolina.
 Additionally, we represent clients throughout the United States pro hoc vice, and with the help of local counsel.
 While we strive to personally handle all types of divorce and family law cases, there are occasions where we may feel it is in the interest of the client to refer their case to another lawyer.
-We proudly offer representation to Military Veterans and the Men and Women who currently serve in our armed forces at the Mayport Naval Station, Naval Air Station of Jacksonville, Camp Blanding, United States Army, Army Reserve, United States Marines, Florida National Guard, Air National Guard, United States Coast Guard, Air Force, Air Force Reserve and Space Force.

-McGRATH GIBSON family law attorneys offer representation in the areas of Family Law throughout Florida.
+McGRATH GIBSON LAW family law attorneys offer representation in the areas of Family Law throughout Florida.
 We represent in cases of Divorce, Property division, Alimony and Maintenance, Child Custody, Child Support and Child Visitation.
 We represent active duty military in Military Divorce cases which is handled throughout the United States and U.S. Territories independently and with local counsel where required.

 The hiring of a lawyer is an important decision that should not be based solely upon advertisements.
 This web site is not intended to be an advertisement or solicitation.
-Material contained in the McGRATH GIBSON web site is for information only and does not constitute legal advice or a solicitation of legal services.
-Transmission of information from this site is not intended to create, and its receipt does not constitute an attorney-client relationship between the law firm of McGRATH GIBSON and the reader.
+Material contained in the McGRATH GIBSON LAW website is for information only and does not constitute legal advice or a solicitation of legal services.
+Transmission of information from this site is not intended to create, and its receipt does not constitute an attorney-client relationship between the law firm of McGRATH GIBSON LAW and the reader.

 In the event that any information on this web site does not conform fully with regulations in any jurisdiction, this law firm will not accept representation based on that information.

-Information contained herein is the exclusive property of McGRATH GIBSON and may not be copied, reproduced retransmitted or otherwise utilized for any purpose without the express written consent of McGRATH GIBSON.
+Information contained herein is the exclusive property of McGRATH GIBSON LAW and may not be copied, reproduced retransmitted or otherwise utilized for any purpose without the express written consent of McGRATH GIBSON LAW.